browsermedia/bcms_mobile/README.markdown

 ## Installation

-* Add a MOBILE_SITE_DOMAIN to your development and production environments.
 * Add Full and Mobile links to templates.
 Sometimes mobile users really want to see the full site, so make sure they are conveniently placed on both mobile and full templates.
 * Configure the mobile and full site cache locations